Red Mole (theatre company): Biography

 Red Mole was formed in 1974 by Alan Brunton and Sally Rodwell.
-Other members of the company included Deborah Hunt, Ian Prior, Jan Preston, Rose Beauchamp (Wedde), Jean McAllister and Martin Edmond.
+Other members of the company included Deborah Hunt, John Davies, Ian Prior, Jan Preston, Rose Beauchamp (Wedde), Jean McAllister and Martin Edmond.
 Red Mole was one of the best known alternative theatre companies in New Zealand.
 In 1977, they toured New Zealand with Split Enz.
 Red Mole later travelled internationally.
 From 1978 to 1988 it was based in the United States and Europe.

 In both New Zealand and overseas, Red Mole was backed by the band Red Alert.

 Red Mole was known for its rough, political and experimental style.
 Its productions often combined a low life New Zealand style humour and sentiment with high-art European Modernism.
 Authorship of Red Mole works was complex as Brunton and Rodwell wrote for the company both individually and together, but many other works were devised by the entire company.

 In 1979, Sam Neill wrote and directed a documentary on Red Mole, titled Red Mole On the Road.
 In 1992 their production, The Book of Life, was performed at the Adelaide Fringe.

 Red Mole created a manifesto with five principles: